GeekGitman/Hive_wxpython/README.md

 # Hive_wxpython
 A Hive game GUI developed using wxpython with AI included.
 Run the game on a screen with resolution higher than 1920*1080.
 Have fun with it !

-Needed: Python 2.7
+Needed: Python 2.7 &
         wxpython >=2.8

-Run program with command:\n
+Run program with command:
 "python run.py"